 The README.md file in the Infrastructure Deployment repository explains how to deploy the Self-Service Gateway.

-- For tracking the health of applications in the environments and sending alert emails when problems are detected.
+- GCP Cloud Monitoring for tracking the health of applications in the environments and sending alert emails when problems are detected.

-- For tracking individual requests/responses to/from the web application and the synchronisation job application.
+- Cloud Logs for tracking individual requests/responses to/from the web application and the synchronisation job application.

 The README.md files in each of the source code repositories provide information about debugging both local and deployed instances of the applications.